d41k4n/hems_mission_generator/README.md

 2. Click on `Templates`
 3. Select any of the "Random HEMS Mission Generator" template icons
 4. Read the template description carefully and make sure that
-	- you have selected the stated helicopter model
+	- you have selected the appropriate helicopter model (e.g. enable port-side hoist equipment for hover missions)
-	- you are positioned within 80m of the indicated home base coordinates
+	- you are positioned within 80m of the indicated home base coordinates (this will also be evaluated as your last waypoint or the mission won't terminate)
 5. Click on `Generate Mission from Template`
 6. Wait for the actual mission to be generated (a blue button labeled `>> Start mission <<` will appear)
 7. Read again the template description as it will contain updated information about your mission